Wal8800/wal8800.github.io/docs/_posts/2023-03-15-how-to-write-plain-code.markdown

 ## What is plain code

-A piece of code could be plain code if they are so clear that the developer can easily navigate and understand what the code is doing.
+Deriving from the plain language definition, a piece of code is plain code if the structure and design is so clear that the developer can easily navigate and understand what the code is doing.
 However, there is an important difference between programming codes and natural languages like English.
 For a piece of English text, once written and published, the text will mostly be read only.
-On the other hand, for a code base, it will be read and modify throughout its lifetime.
-As a result, we need to consider what impacts should plain code have on modifying the code.
+On the other hand, for a code base, it will be read and modified throughout its lifetime.
+As a result, we need to consider what plain code means for modification.

 If plain code allows the developer to easily navigate the code and builds a good understanding then the developer should be able to leverage their understanding to know where and how to make changes.
 Furthermore, plain code should be relatively easier to make the right changes, given that from our good understanding, we know the potential impact of the changes.
-This means we can come up with a plan to deal with the known issues, mitigate potential risks, and avoid negative consequences. q
+This means we can come up with a plan to deal with the known issues, mitigate potential risks, and avoid negative consequences.

-Does plain code also mean reducing the amount of changes needed to meet the new requirement?
+Also, does plain code mean reducing the amount of changes needed to meet the new requirement?
 I think it mostly depended on the existing implementation.
-If the existing implementation is not built to be extended for the new requirement then there will be relatively more changesq
+If the existing implementation is not built to be extended for the new requirement then there will be relatively more changes.

-Requiring less changes for a new requirement is a result of extendable code and I would argue plain code and extendable code are two independent properties.
+Requiring less changes for new requirements is a result of extendable code.
+I would argue plain code and extendable code are two independent properties.
 Plain code aims to improve the clarity and readability by having clear structure and design.
-Whereas extendable code is looking forward to the potential use cases and creating a design that caters to the current and possible future requirements.
-It's possible to have code that has obscure design and structure but once you finally understand the code, you realise the existing implementation can extend to fit the new use with minimal changes.
+Whereas extendable code is looking forward to the potential use cases and creating a design that caters to the current and potential future requirements.
+It's possible to have code that has obscure design and structure but once you finally understand it, you realise the existing implementation can be extended to fit the new use with minimal changes.

 Coming back to the definition of plain code, putting it together, **code is in plain code if its structure and design are so clear that the developer can easily find what they need, understand what they find and make the changes that they want.**

-Based on this definition, let's have a look at applying some of the guidelines to help write in plain code.
+Now, let's have a look at applying some of the guidelines to help write in plain code.

 ## Converting negative to positive

 The book recommends using positive phrases over negative phrases and only uses negative when it is necessary.
 For example, "Vote for only one candidate only" instead of "Vote for no more than one candidate".
 For negative phrases, people often need to perform extra mental work as they need to figure out the positive meaning first.
 By favouring positive phrases, it reduces the amount of mental work and increases clarity.

 For coding, we can favour positive phrases when naming function and variable if it's suitable to the application context.
-More importantly, I think it's the idea of reducing mental work that can help developers to understand the code quicker.
+More importantly, it's the idea of reducing mental work that can help developers to understand the code quicker.
 I often find myself simplifying boolean conditions to reduce the mental work for the reader when reading boolean conditions.

 For example, if you have a nested boolean condition: